-All of the changes recommended by GRS were adopted by the Board on June 13, 2007.
+All assumptions and methods are described in Appendix A and are unchanged from the last valuation.
+The actuarial assumptions were approved by the Board on June 13, 2007.
 We believe the assumptions are internally consistent and are reasonable, based on the actual experience of ERSRI.